Stated SL(n)-Skein Modules and Algebras

 \pr{\mathrm{pr}} \tW{\tilde {\mathcal W}}

 \begin{remark} It is easy to see that splitting homomorphisms along any two disjoint splitting disks $D_1$ and $D_2$ commute,

 \end{remark}

-\begin{remark} By removing a closed subset of $\partial M$ disjoint from $\cN$ and using the pseudo-isomorphism of Example \ref{e.functoriality}, We called it ``pseudo'', which may be better than ``quasi'', so we don't have repeating i's. we can apply the theorem to a many cases when $D$ is a closed disk with some closed intervals on its boundary removed.
+\begin{remark} By removing a closed subset of $\partial M$ disjoint from $\cN$ and using the pseudo-isomorphism of Example \ref{e.functoriality}, we can apply the theorem to many cases when $D$ is a closed disk with some closed intervals on its boundary removed.
 This fact will be useful in Section~\ref{s.surfaces} where we will apply the Splitting Theorem to thickened surfaces $\Sigma \times (-1,1)$ cut along open disks, $(-1,1)\times (-1,1)$. \end{remark}